 "Godson, Angwin, and MacGavish headed a Torrens rally, and the lastnamed passed to Beales just as the half-time bell rang.
 Silence prevailed while he placed the ball at an angle, and was broken by a deafening yell as the ball soared high and true between the uprights."
 This made the scores at the long interval Norwood 4.4 (28) to West Torrens 3.3 (21).

 After Torrens had opened the scoring in the third term with a behind to Albert Filsell the Redlegs assumed control and it seemed apparent that they were making a concerted bid for victory.
 Two goals in quick succession to Stan Hill pushed their advantage out to three straight kicks and for the time being the blue and golds seemed all at sea.
 Gradually, however, with the likes of Ralph Aldersey, Charles McGavisk and Waye to the fore began to mount their share of attacks.
 Waye it was who gave the first hint that a comeback was in the offing.
 Gathering the ball in the centre of the ground he dashed forward and sent a perfectly executed punt kick straight through the centre.
 This had the discernible effect of lifting the spirits of the Torrens players, as was tangibly proven a few minutes later by another goal from Waye.
-This was followed by a third six pointer in rapid succession, this time courtesy of a lovely torpedo punt from Filsell.
+This was followed shortly afterwards by a third six pointer, this time courtesy of a lovely torpedo punt from Filsell.
 This put Torrens a point to the good, but Norwood, thanks to a goal from Stan Robinson, quickly restored the Redlegs' lead.
 The blue and golds had the final say, however, and by the end of the term they had added both a goal and a behind to their tally, which meant that the scoreboard at "lemons" showed them with an advantage of 2 points.

 "For a space the struggle was keen and full of interesting incidents..
 Both teams played with the utmost confidence, and stubbornly contested every inch of ground.
 Repeatedly the backs repelled attacks, and the system and cohesion of each eighteen was delightful to watch."
 Torrens, however, had an edge in pace, and gradually this began to tell.
 A soccered goal by Godson extended their lead to 8 points, and this was soon followed by first a behind (a poster) and then a major score, both off the boot of Beales, who had been a thorn in the Redlegs' side all day.